fireman800/minerunes/README.md

 Hello, this is a test document, typed by fireman800.
+My first commit